MaskingTechnology/jitar/documentation/06_building_applications.md

 root.render(<App />);
 ```

-The ``App`` component loads the contacts from the server and display them in the list.
+The ``App`` component loads the contacts from the server and displays them in the list.

 {:.filename}
 src/app/App.tsx